imqueue/imqueue.com/_includes/api/rpc.md

 }
 ~~~

-Now the type can be used within service methods:
+Now the type can be used within service methods (assuming we put a type
+definition in a separate file):

 ~~~typescript
 import { IMQService, expose } from '@imqueue/rpc';